 What does a game designer actually do?

-The answer is not straightforward and depend on a lot of different aspects, the size of the studio, the type of games they make, and the structure of their teams.
+The answer is not straightforward and depends on a lot of different aspects, the size of the studio, the type of games they make, and the structure of their teams.

 Game design can be a very broad or a very narrow field, depending on where you work.

 On a small mobile game, for example, one designer might be responsible for every aspect of design.
-But on a larger title or even an indie game with small teams, game designers tend to specialize in different areas–level design or gameplay design, for example.
+In larger-scale projects or even in indie games developed by small teams, game designers usually specialize in various areas, such as level design or gameplay design.

 Game designers are responsible for designing the features that make up a game.
-They do this by coming up with ideas and then converting those ideas into something real—design documentation, asset lists and programming scripts that will help turn their ideas into reality.
+They accomplish this by formulating innovative ideas and subsequently transforming them into tangible entities.
+This process involves developing detailed design documentation, comprehensive asset lists, and precise programming scripts to effectively bring their visions to life.
 Level designers create environments for players to explore and traverse.

 If there’s one piece of advice that is shared by almost everyone in the industry, is : Make stuff!
 Show people that you have an ability to design a game or level, and then put that together in a portfolio.